mxconda/mxconda.github.io/index.md

     mx coot
     mx pymol my.pdb

-And if you prefer to call the programs directly, just do:
+and called without arguments, it starts bash subshell with all programs in the PATH:

     mx

-to start a bash subshell with all the programs in the PATH.

-Alternatively, you could add `$HOME/mxconda/bin` to the PATH in a startup files.
+Alternatively, you could add `$HOME/mxconda/bin` to the PATH in a startup file.
 Although we do not encourage it - if the same programs are installed also outside of mxconda it is easy to get confused which version is run.